BergLab/CompNeuroCourse/intro.md

 The course will consists of three types of classes: **Lectures** where you learn some concepts relevant in computational neuroscience, **Coding exercises** where you get to practice what you learn during lecture and **Invited talks** researches will come talk about their current research.

-  * The **lectures** will follow a hybrid flipped classroom structure: we will give you some material —typically a video playlist— that you need to watch before coming to class.
-These materials are meant for you to refresh some notions of build an intuitions about the concepts, during class we will build on them.
-The links to the supporting material can be found in the course timeline table below.
+  * The **lectures** will follow a hybrid flipped classroom structure: we will give you some material —typically a video— that you need to watch before coming to class.
+These materials are meant for you to refresh some notions of build an intuitions about the concepts, the corresponding lecture will build on them.

-  * The **coding workshops**: here you will have the chance of putting the concepts learn in the lecture into practice by building models, analysis data and running simulations.
-The workshops classes will consist of us going together through the exercices.
+  * The **coding workshops**: here you will have the chance of putting the concepts introduced in the lecture into practice by building models, analysis data and running simulations.
+The workshop classes will follow a flipped classroom structure: we will work together to solve the week's problems.
+Note that the exam assignments will be variations of the problems solved during the workshops.

-  * The **invited talks**: simply relax and enjoy.
+  * The **invited talks**: these are meant for you to get a sense of current research being done in the field.
+Simply relax and enjoy.